 Arguably, the Uniden’s greatest claim to fame is its small and compact build, more than capable of handling the rigorous grind of off-road driving.
 Its build ranks way above cheap and flimsy plastic, inspiring confidence the first time you touch it.
 It also can also be mounted in several ways using the provided “U” mounting bracket anywhere along a flat surface, such as your dashboard or above the rear view mirror.

 One of the Uniden’s most notable upgrades over its predecessor, the PRO-510XL, is the addition of a Public Address switch with long coiled front-facing microphone cord.
 Simply connect to an external PA speaker and select Public Address mode to deliver booming commands on your next group camping trip.
+Along with your CB, the best breathalyzer is a must accessory.

 #3 President McKinley USA 40 Channel – Easieset to TuneWHY WE LIKE IT: The President McKinley USA 40 Channel CB Radio offers a throwback utilitarian build for the beginner, using a simple three-knob interface for channel selection, fine/course clarification, and power/squelch/automatic squelch controls.